How to Design Ad Banners that Drive CTR

 Besides these sizes, some websites allow responsive banners (Header & Sticky), which adjust to the user’s screen and generate the best CTR.

-Yet, when it comes to banner design, the most important aspect that you should consider is the hierarchy of the information and/or elements that are displayed.
+Yet, when it comes to banner design, the most important aspect to consider is the hierarchy of the information and/or elements displayed.

-1. Company logo – In most cases, you’ll want your logo to be the first thing the user notices.
+- Company Logo—In most cases, you’ll want your logo to be the first thing the user notices.
 This will help them easily identify your brand, and if they’re a customer, they will most likely check out the rest of the content;

-2. The Value Proposition – This is the most important item on your banner.
+- The Value Proposition—This is the most important item on your banner.
 It should be as visible as possible but not as visible to gauge your eyes.
 The thing that your users should care about is what you can do for them;

-3. Call-to-Action – This is a text or button that invites users to click.
+- Call-to-Action—This is a text or button that invites users to click.
 Phrases like “Learn more,” “Get started,” or “Watch now” are great examples.
-This should be a clear focal point of the ad.
+The call-to-action should be a clear focal point of the ad.

 Choosing the Right Color

 The top candidate for a color palette should be the one you use for your brand.
-But there are instances where it would be better to go with a different palette based on your campaign’s objective and overall theme.
+However, there are instances when it would be better to go with a different palette based on your campaign’s objective and overall theme.

 - Red is a powerful color, and it is best used with discretion.
 It is commonly associated with love and passion, and many avoid it because of this.
 But if other brands are avoiding it, using it might help you stand out from the crowd;